-The character's sheet for characters who are not Warriors of Cosmos or Warriors of Chaos in Dissidia: Final Fantasy
+The character's sheet for characters who are not Warriors of Cosmos or Warriors of Chaos in Dissidia Final Fantasy and its prequel.

 - Braids of Action: Despite her looks, Aerith isn't the type to let simple things like her own death stop her from saving the world.